 - Dated materials will be discarded after the specific advertised event has occurred.
 Materials will not be returned.

 General Display Guidelines

-There is a self-standing display case, approximately 4’ x 2’ x 2’, and a wall case approximately 4’ x 5’ 7’ x 18” available for use by non-profit organizations, community groups, governmental agencies, or individuals.
+There is a wall case sized approximately 4’ x 7’ x 18” available for use by non-profit organizations, community groups, governmental agencies, or individuals.

 - Space is available on a first-come, first-served reservation basis for educational, artistic, informational and cultural displays and exhibits.
 Reservations for the Library display cases may be made at the Information Desk.

 - The Library reserves the right to limit the display’s size, number of items, the schedule, and the frequency with which a group or organization may occupy a display case.